kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 }
 ```

-From the three IDEs `VS Code` has the easiest way to share compound configurations.
-Just add the following to your `launch.json`
+Of the three IDEs, `VS Code` has the easiest way to share compound configurations.
+Just add the following to your `launch.json`:

 ```json
 "compounds": [